w3c/wot/scripting/open-issues.md

 ```

 Issues:
+- How does the application know what Interactions are available?
+  * F2F: app has asumptions based on what it requested to discover or what the developer intended to do.
+- How to access the semantic descriptions?
+  * F2F: currently getTD(), but that is quite raw; should provide more specific access through API
 - return type of `invokeAction()`; algorithm
 - check names for `set/getProperty`;
 - properties that belong to the representation vs meta-properties that belong the `ConsumedThing`